GrassHeadd/Project-Eudaimonia/README.md

 # Project Eudaemonia
 By: Yin Zi and Junjie
 Proposed Level of Achievement: Apollo 11

+##Project Scope
-Project Scope: Create a simulation of scenarios where users can interact with their biophobias at psuedo reality level to act as a branch to aid them in overcoming their biophobias eventually
+Create a simulation of scenarios where users can interact with their biophobias at psuedo reality level to act as a branch to aid them in overcoming their biophobias eventually

 ## OVERVIEW
 Welcome to the Spider Interaction Unity Project!
 This project creates an immersive environment where players can interact with a spider in various ways within a detailed living room setting that opens to a forest outside.
 This README provides an overview of the features, setup instructions, and other essential information.